mfem/web/src/tools.md

 visualizes (in GLVis) previously saved data using DataCollection sub-classes, see e.g. Example 5/5p.
 ![](img/examples/load-dc.png)
 Currently, only the VisItDataCollection class is supported.

+### Compare DC

+The `compare-dc` miniapp, found in the `miniapps/tools` subdirectory, loads two sets of previously saved data using DataCollection sub-classes and computes the
+$L^2$ norm of their difference.
+When a tolerance is provided with the `-tol` option, the symmetric relative difference is compared against it and an error is reported if the tolerance is exceeded.
+Currently, only the VisItDataCollection class is supported.

 ### Get Values